UPDATED: AUGUST 24, 2022 | 1 MIN READ

 Where do you get an annual physical exam?

 Most physical examinations are done in your primary physician’s office.
-If you don’t have a primary care provider, you can obtain an annual checkup at a health clinic or medical center, as long as it is within your healthcare network (Check with your health insurance provider if you have any questions).
+Suppose you don’t have a primary care provider.
+In that case, you can obtain an annual checkup at a health clinic or medical center, as long as it is within your healthcare network (Check with your health insurance provider if you have any questions).

 At what age should you start getting annual physical exams?